jina-ai/dalle-flow/README.md

 That's it!
 It is _the one_.
 If not satisfied, please repeat the procedure.

-To learn more about DocArray API, [please follow the docs](https://docs.jina.ai).
+Btw, DocArray is a powerful and easy-to-use data structure for unstructured data.
+It is super productive for data scientists who work in cross-/multi-modal domain.
+To learn more about DocArray, [please check out the docs](https://docs.jina.ai).

 ## Server